almirredzic/termsynth/README.md

 ***Default value:*** 0.0 (expressed in seconds)

-***Description:*** This parameter sets the duration of the clock cycle, that can be further modified by 'input:' signal.
+***Description:*** This parameter sets the duration of the clock cycle, that can be further modified by the 'time:' signal.
 When the end of the clock time interval is reached, clock module outputs 1.0 value once.
-Between the end of clock cycles, it will output 0.0 values.
+Between the end of clock cycles, it will output 0.0 value.